Featured resource

 Step 4: Analyzing Unstructured Data

-• In the 'Summarizing Unstructured Data' section, you're provided with a CSV of random unstructured data from many different ID's.
+• In the 'Summarizing Unstructured Data' section, you're provided with the unstructured_csv data.

 • Constraint-based prompting (telling the model the output format) is a powerful tool.
 Using bullet points is a great example of this.

-• Execute the prompt and see how well the model condenses the information.
+• Execute the prompt and see how the model condenses the information.

 5. Challenge